johnpeterflynn/face-reconstruction/README.md

 # Face Reconstruction from Kinect Scan

-This is a reproduction of part of the work of Dr. Justus Thies in his paper _Real-time Expression Transfer for Facial Reenactment_ [1] to reconstruct high resolution facial expression and geometry form a Kinect face scan.
+This is a reproduction of part of the work of Dr. Justus Thies in his paper _Real-time Expression Transfer for Facial Reenactment_ [1] to reconstruct high resolution facial expression and geometry (gray) form a Kinect face scan (red).

 ![](/content/example.png)